 An IT Security audit is an audit of how resilient your information technology systems are to an attack or human error.
 Its scope depends on the size of your company and your objectives.
 A security audit might mean a quick assessment of a few systems or a comprehensive security review of your on-premise and cloud infrastructure.

 We audit the controls in place (or their absence).
 These controls might be administrative, or in other words, the practices employed by your administrators, and they could also be technical or even physical.

 Physical security controls are not necessarily related to preventing theft by an outside party.
 Preventing people from plugging in various unknown devices in servers and computers can also be seen as a physical security control.

 Planning for the audit execution

-Before conducting an IT Security Audit, we always have a series of preparation meetings with company executives and IT administrative personnel.
+Before conducting an IT Cybersecurity Security Audit, we have readiness meetings with your management team and the IT administrative personnel.

 Here is our IT Security Audit Preparation Process:

 “Give me six hours to chop down a tree, and I will spend the first four sharpening my ax.”

 Besides the mandatory pre-audit meetings with management, the client must undergo internal preparation for the IT Security assessment service.

 On the client’s side, the following items need to be taken care of: